sarikasingh30/code_skiller_CB/googleOauth/passport_google_oauth2.0/theory/README.md

  - **Integration**:
     - The *passport.use()* method registers the Google OAuth strategy.
     - *passport.serializeUser()* and *passport.deserializeUser()* are used to manage user data in sessions effectively.

-## Prerequisites
-1. **Node.js Basics** - Basic understanding of Node.js and its asynchronous programming model.
-2. **Express.js Fundamentals** - Familiarity with creating servers and managing routes using Express.js.
-3. **Working with MongoDB** - Knowledge of MongoDB and connecting to it with Mongoose.
-4. **HTML and EJS** - Ability to create and render HTML templates using EJS.
-5. **Authentication Concepts** - Understanding of user authentication and session management.

 ## Steps for Google OAuth Integration
 We will use Node.js and Google API to enable secure user authentication and data access through Google OAuth.